jstuckatz/janstuckatz/_pages/research_papers.md

 publicly listed firms and 850 occupations using US campaign finance data between 2003 and 2016.
 I accomplish this by employing natural language processing techniques to automatically identify employer names and employee occupations.
-Second, I show descriptively that most of the variation in partisan alignment between company and employee donations is at the industry level.
-This goes contrary to the recent political economy of trade literature emphasizing individual occupations within firms as a main source of individual trade preferences.
-Third, I test empirically the effect of asset specificity on partisan alignment between employees and their employers.
-I find that employees in companies with more non-mobile assets are more aligned.
+Second, I show that most of the variation in partisan alignment between company and employee donations is at the industry level.
+Third, I find that employees in companies with more non-mobile assets are more aligned.
 I also find that this relationship differs by partisanship of alignment: while Republican alignment is higher in sectors with more specific assets, Democratic alignment is systematically lower.
 Similarly, I